wolffan/chatExample/README.md

 No dependenceis are needed to run the project.
 Tests will run with CMD+U

-Overall architecture:
+To Run UI tests, access the file and manually run tests, UI tests fail on command line execution Overall architecture:

 Router that handles all dependencies and controllers.